nhallen272/mkdocs-wiki/README.md

 ## Making changes to the wiki
 * Update the mkdocs.yml file with the added page or change
-* To realize the changes, run: docker-compose up --build
+* To realize the changes in the container, run: docker-compose up --build